Son1c-sound/SockVibes-online-shop/README.md

 - **PostgreSQL**:  stores all data related to products, inventory, transactions and any data that is loaded on pages.
 - Upon entering to web load function is initialized which fetches all the necessary info , panignation implemented for smoother experience.
 - **Node.js as server**
+- **built in storage manager**: the storage is managed by algorithmm so client and customers can track which items are still available and which is not.

 ##libraries on UI
 - **Shadcn Components:**